 Costa Rica’s Homicide Rate Declines in 2025, But Crime Still a Major Concern

-By Eddie Galdamez | Updated on March 11, 2025
+By Eddie Galdamez | Updated on April 8, 2025

 Costa Rica's Homicide RateViolence in Costa Rica.

-Increasing crime is challenging Costa Rica’s reputation for peace and safety.
+Increasing crime is challenging Costa Rica’s long-standing reputation for peace and safety.
 Although homicide numbers are showing signs of improvement in 2025, the more profound challenges of organized crime and drug trafficking remain.

-As of February 2025, Costa Rica’s homicide rate stands at 1.98 per day, or 13.6 per 100,000 people, marking a decline from the previous year.
+As of March 2025, Costa Rica’s national homicide rate stands at 2.34 per day, equivalent to 16.1 per 100,000 people, a slight decline from the same period in 2024.

 El Salvador Real Estate